A READING EXPERIENCE

 “I cannot say that I can protect Jenny, but you must carry out your duty and watch over me and this castle.
 It is the tradition.
 Your father gave his life to me so to protect you.
 I had never wanted him.
 You were the one I had my eyes on.”

 The words flow over my thoughts, overwhelming me.
 The woman standing before me must have been responsible for all the happenings this last year since arriving home.
 The headaches, the visions, the dreams and just the strange occurrences that made me believe I was losing my mind.
-She has a hold on me like she did with my father.
+She has a hold on me as she did with my father.
 My mother’s image jumps in front of my thoughts.
 Had she known of the situation?

 “What if I don’t decide to protect you and your castle?”